Logs need to persist across reboots

 /var/log should be a file backed memory disk (not a ram disk like it is today) that's synced periodically to a persistent store to ensure that we have traceability to determine cause of failure in user issues across reboots.

-#1 Updated by Xin Li almost 8 years ago
+#1 Updated by Xin Li over 8 years ago

 /var/log is persist if user choose to configure it as such.
 The problem - it's not supported to have /var on a ZFS so the user has to use a dedicated disk for that.